jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 2. With python3 and pip:
     1. Create a python virtual env in the main project directory. (my working python version: 3.10.7).
+    2. Activate the virtual environment
-    2. Install the following packages to the virtual env: scipy, scikit-learn, pandas, nltk, ordered_set
+    3. Install the following packages to the virtual env with pip: pandas, nltk, ordered-set, scipy, scikit-learn
-    3. Activate the virtual environment

 3. Run transform.py in the main project directory (and observe results in console).

 4. After completion of transform.py, Run analysis.py (and observe results in console).

-LOOK: Should there be estimation for the time to run?
-LOOK: What about short cuts for runing the program???
-LOOK: do u need to specify how to turn on docker???
-LOOK: should there be a mesasge to print to show the start of the program???